The-Duchess/husk/README.md

 >- it is configured via a ruby [script](https://github.com/The-Duchess/husk/blob/master/config.rb) file that sets variables for the irc bot

 >- it is plugable using the plugin design and manager in rirc

+>- it has a core set of [commands](https://github.com/The-Duchess/husk) to change state of the bot that can be reloaded during runtime for updates making it truly modular so it never has to restart.